-Azzam Mourad is an associate professor at the Lebanese American University since October 2009, adjunct associate professor at Ecole de Technology Supérieure of the University of Québec and coordinator of the Associated Research Unit on Intelligent Transport and Vehicular Technologies.
-He holds a Ph.D. degree in Electrical and Computer Engineering from Concordia University, Montreal (Québec), Canada and a M.Sc. degree in Computer Science from Laval University, Québec (Québec), Canada.
+Dr. Azzam Mourad is an associate professor of computer science, and was the associate chairperson at the Department of Computer Science and Mathematics.
+Dr. Mourad is an adjunct/affiliate associate professor at Ecole de Technology Supérieure of the University of Québec.
+He holds a PhD in Electrical and Computer Engineering from Concordia University, Canada and an MSc in Computer Science from Laval University, Québec, Canada.

 He is leading several research projects and has published more than 85 research papers in international peer-reviewed books, journals and conferences on Security Modeling and Resource Management in Emerging Technologies such as Cloud Computing, Fog Computing, Edge Computing, Internet of Things and Federated Learning, Cybersecurity, Mobile and Wireless Network Security, VANET, and Semantics-Based Security Analysis.

 Dr. Mourad received several national and international research grants and won a number of prestigious and merit awards for his research work in the last couple of years including the LAU research excellent award 2017.
 He supervised to successful completion two PhD and 18 Master’s students and several undergraduate projects at LAU, Concordia University, ETS Montreal and Lebanese University.
 He is currently co-supervising one Postdoctoral Fellow, five PhD students and one Master’s student at LAU, Concordia University (Canada) and ETS Montreal (Canada).